 La Camera

-If you're planning a family day out, La Camera is close to city essentials like the sports precinct and Eureka Skydeck.
+If you're planning a family day out, La Camera is close to city essentials like the sports precinct and Melbourne Skydeck.
 Need more convincing?
 How about gorgeous Yarra River views?
-Plus a kids menu of classic Italian dishes, like spag bol and cheesy pizza.
-It’s located within Southgate, which is fully accessible to prams and wheelchairs via lift.
+Plus a kids menu of classic Italian dishes like spag bol and carbonara.
+Located within Southgate, it's fully accessible to prams and wheelchairs via lift.
 There’s also a range of seating and lots of space between tables.
-An accessible toilet with a baby change facility is just outside in the shopping centre.
-Flinders Street Station and accessible platform super stops on St Kilda Road are nearby.
+An accessible toilet and baby change facility is just outside in the shopping centre.
+Public transport is nearby with accessible platform super stops on St Kilda Road.

 Urban Alley Brewery

 You don’t need to head out to the sticks for a legit brewery experience.
 Urban Alley has pub-meets-loft vibes, with eco-friendly credentials.
-But your little mates won’t care about that: they’ll be too busy chowing down on chicken nuggets, spag bowl and fish bites with chips from the kid’s menu.
-Prams or wheelchairs can easily move around in this spacious spot.
-There is a range of seating and an accessible toilet too.
-And if you’re keen to drive in, there’s ample parking including accessible spots at The District Docklands.
-Better yet, the first 90 minutes are free!
+But your little mates won't care about that.
+They'll be too busy chowing down on chicken nuggets or fish and chips from the kids menu.
+Bringing a big group?
+Plenty of seating is available with enough room for prams and wheelchairs to move around.

 Hopscotch

-Stroll along Southbank and stop off at Hopscotch’s indoor-outdoor space, which offers easy pram access and a dedicated kid’s menu.
-Order fried chicken and falafel burgers, with chippies, salad and a drink.
-Save the best for last – nitro ice cream that emerges from a magical haze.
+Stroll along Southbank and stop off at Hopscotch.
+The indoor-outdoor space offers easy pram access and a dedicated kids menu.
+Order the cheeseburger or crumbed fish with crinkle-cut chippies.
 And yes, there are high chairs!
-Take a seat on stools or bench seats on the outdoor terrace with its waterfront views.
+Take a seat on the stools in the outdoor terrace with waterfront views.
 Or dine inside on high or low tables.
-And yes, there are high chairs!
-There are ambulant toilets inside and an accessible toilet is in the building behind and easy to get to.
+There is an ambulant toilet on site and an accessible toilet in the building behind.
 Accessible platform super stops are on nearby Queens Bridge Street.

 Fun spots for older kids